Crime Branch raid at P C George's residence | Law-Order

 - India

-The Crime Branch wing of Kerala police on Thursday raided the residence of P C George in Erattupetta area of the district.
+The Crime Branch wing of Kerala police on Thursday raided the residence of senior Kerala politician P C George in Erattupetta area of the district.

 The raid was carried out to find evidence in connection with the 2017 actress assault case, sources said.